jessezalasky/jessezalasky.github.io/_projects/raleys.md

 ### Radio Ads

 Raley's is a major retailer in northern California and Nevada, but it can't compete with the Safeway's of the world without terrestrial radio.
-I've had the chance to write and produced radio advertisments, directing the script recording session with Raley's voice talent.
+I've had the chance to write and produce radio advertisments, directing the script recording session with Raley's voice talent and trafficking audio files to paid media partners.

 <audio controls>
     <source src="{{ site.baseurl }}assets/audio/raleysradio.mp3" type="audio/mp3">